inet-framework/inet/showcases/mobility/combining/doc/index.rst

 The ``rover`` is configured to use :ned:`LinearMobility` to move on the scene.
 The ``drone`` uses :ned:`CircleMobility` to circle around the center of the scene.
 The ``rover`` has two wireless interfaces, and thus, two antennas, which each have a mobility submodule.
-The configuration in omnetpp.ini related to antenna mobility is the following:
+The simulation is defined in the ``AntennaOrientation`` configuration in omnetpp.ini.
+Here are the parts related to antenna mobility:

 .. literalinclude:: ../omnetpp.ini
    :language: ini